hyperledger/identus-mediator/Mediator-Error_Handling.md

 ### Considerations

-In the Atala PRISM Mediator when a problem happens we try to:
+In the Atala PRISM Mediator, when an issue arises, we undertake the following steps:
-- logs the error
+* Log the error.
-- send a problem report according to the table above
+* Dispatch a problem report as outlined in the aforementioned table.
-- store the problem report and error info on the BD.
+* Record the problem report and error information in the database.

-All three points SHOULD be traceable to the initial call (by a call ID) and by the MsgID (hash SHA251 of the encrypted message).
+Every one of these steps should be traceable back to the initial call via a XRequestID, and by the MsgID (which is the SHA-251 hash of the encrypted message).
-This will facilitate L3 support and debugging.
+This procedure will enhance Level 3 support and debugging capabilities.
 (For [ATL-4147](https://input-output.atlassian.net/browse/ATL-4147))

 [TODO optional] Would be nice to propose a list/table of new tokens to the protocol specs:
   - `e.p.me.res.storage`